rvelseg/MuDoVLaGM/README.md

 A couple of examples of recipes for special versions are given in the present `Makefile`.

-# Making your own versions
+# Using this for your own document and own versions

+Contents of the provided file `document.tex` are mainly an example for the use of these scripts.
+Then, what you could do to use these scripts for your own documents is rename `document.tex` to `example.tex` then create a new `document.tex` with your own document, place

+    %%% \MDbegin{default}

+at the top of your new `document.tex`, and

+    %%% \MDend{default}

+after `\documentclass{whatever}` and before `\begin{document}`.
+Now
+you should be able yo compile it form command line as `make document-default.pdf` or if you simply `make` the same document will be produced with the name `document.pdf`.

-If you want to add a standard version, say `other`, all you have to do is add a block
+Then, if you want to add a standard version, say `other`, all you have to do is add a block

 	%%% \MDbegin{other}
-	% \documentclass{article}
+	% \documentclass{whatever}
 	%%% \MDend{other}

 having the `\documentclass` for your version, and maybe some other header commands, this block should be placed before the `\begin{document}` command.
+You could copy this block from `example.tex`.
 After that, add as many `MDbegin` `MDend` blocks as needed, in the body of `document.tex`.

 If you want to add a special version, you have to do what you would do for a standard version, but adding a `*` symbol in the block that goes before `\begin{document}` like this

 	%%% \MDbegin*{other}
-	% \documentclass{article}
+	% \documentclass{whatever}
 	%%% \MDend*{other}

 other blocks in the body of `document.tex` don't need the `*` symbol.
-After that, you have to write a recipe in the `Makefile`, say for `other.zip`.
+After that, you have to write a recipe in the `Makefile`, say for `document-other.pdf`.
+Note that my recipes for special versions also generate a zip file `other.zip`, that is the actual file to be uploaded.
 And see the code for general recipes `clean` `all`, `pack`, etc. in case you want to place something there.
 I recommend to create a directories under `special_versions`, and place there all the extra information needed for these versions.

 # System Requirements